osg-htc/user-school-2023/docs/materials/osg/part1-ex1-login-scp.md

 ## Part 2: On the Open Science Pool Access Point

-For many of the remaining exercises, you will be using an OSG Connect Access Point, which submits jobs into the Open Science Pool.
+For many of the remaining exercises, you will be using an OSPool Access Point, `ap40.uw.osg-htc.org`, which submits jobs into the OSPool.
-For the School, the default server is named `ap40.uw.osg-htc.org`.

-To log in to the OSG Connect Access Point, use the username and SSH key that you made when you set up OSG Connect.
+To log in to the OSPool Access Point, use the same username (and SSH key, if you did that) as on `ap1`.
 If you have any issues logging in to `ap40`, please ask for help right away!

 So please `ssh` in to the server and take a look around:

-1. Log in using `ssh ap40.uw.osg-htc.org`
+1. Log in using `ssh USERNAME@ap40.uw.osg-htc.org` (substitute your own username)
 1. Try some Linux and HTCondor commands; for example:
     *   Linux commands: `hostname`, `pwd`, `ls`, and so on
     *   What is the operating system? `uname` and (in this case) `cat /etc/redhat-release`